ESMValGroup/ESMValTool_Tutorial/CONTRIBUTING.md

 Episodes files are [Markdown](https://en.wikipedia.org/wiki/Markdown) files.
 If you are making a new episode or contributing to existing ones, please make sure the content conforms to the [Carpentries lesson formatting][swc-lesson-formatting].
 We recommend using a linter to check errors in Markdown files.
 For example, a [markdownlint](https://marketplace.visualstudio.com/items?itemName=DavidAnson.vscode-markdownlint) can be installed as an extension in ``Visual Studio Code``.
-Alternatively, it can installed with:
+Alternatively, a linter can be installed with:

 ```bash
 gem install mdl